chengpeng-wang/LLMDFA/README.md

     After that, you can obtain synthesized extractors in the file `src/TSAgent/TS_synthesis_extractor.py`.
 We also provide the manually crafted extractors in `src/TSAgent/TS_manual_extractor.py`.
 If you want to use the manually crafted ones, you can just overwrite `src/TSAgent/TS_synthesis_extractor.py` with the content of `src/TSAgent/TS_manual_extractor.py`.

-    Then we can run the following commands to detect the XSS bugs using LLMDFA powered by gpt-4o-mini as a demo, which contain 10 cases.
+    Then you can run the following commands to detect XSS bugs using LLMDFA powered by `gpt-4o-mini` as a demo, which contains 10 cases.

     ```shell
     cd src